keptn/keptn.github.io/content/docs/0.7.x/troubleshooting/index.md

 The problem can appear in virtually any service and scenario:

 1. LoadGenerator for keptn/examples
-1. Prometheus-Service/Prometheus-SLI-Service trying to access prometheus
+1. Prometheus-Service/Prometheus-SLI-Service trying to access Prometheus
 1. Dynatrace-Service/Dynatrace-SLI-Service trying to access a Dynatrace environment
-1. Unleash-Service trying to access unleash
+1. Unleash-Service trying to access Unleash
 1. Any keptn-service trying to send a CloudEvent via the event-broker

 <details><summary>Expand instructions</summary>